heavyai/heavyai-connector/.github/CONTRIBUTING.md

 Our team welcomes and appreciates your contributions to this codebase.
 Every contribution helps, and our team will make sure you're given proper credit for your efforts.

+### Contributor License Agreement

+In order to clarify the intellectual property license granted with Contributions from any person or entity, MapD must have a Contributor License Agreement (“CLA”) on file that has been signed by each Contributor, indicating agreement to the [Contributor License Agreement](CONTRIBUTOR_LICENSE_AGREEMENT).
+If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to contributors@mapd.com.
+Please read the agreement carefully before signing and keep a copy for your records.

 You can contribute in many ways:

 ### Types of Issues